ropensci/roweb3/content/blog/2023-02-24-runiverse-discovering/index.md

  2. Browse by maintainer/organization: explore all work from a given group or researcher.
  3. The individual package: get detailed information on everything there is to know about a project and instructions to start using it.

 If you are new to R or are exploring packages for a certain task, you may start by searching everything that is out there using the r-universe search engine.
-Once you become more familiar with the ecosystem, you may become interested to zoom in to a specific suite of packages from a given maintainer or organization, and eventually learn more about the details of particular packages.
+Once you become more familiar with the ecosystem, you may get interested to zoom in to a specific suite of packages from a given maintainer or organization, and eventually learn more about the details of particular packages.

 ## Level 1: searching the entire R ecosystem